antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-28-5-best-holiday-destinations-for-expats-in-thailand.md

 , this region offers everything for every kind of traveller.
 From towering limestone cliffs to the Emerald lagoon, the gorgeous turquoise sea, surreal beaches, hot water springs, the extensive jungle and hidden caves, and the countless islands off the coast.

 Most hotel accommodation, night entertainment, and tourist shopping happen in Ao Nang Township.
-One of the best places to stay is <a href="https://www.krabi.holidayinnresorts.com/en/home" target="_blank" rel="noopener">the Holiday Inn Resort Krabi Ao Nang Beach</a> which provides the best service for families and other passionate travellers.
+One of the best places to stay is <a href="https://www.krabi.holidayinnresorts.com/en/home"  target="_blank" rel="noopener noreferrer" rel="noopener">the Holiday Inn Resort Krabi Ao Nang Beach</a> which provides the best service for families and other passionate travellers.
 Be sure to go scuba diving, snorkelling, fishing, sea tours, rock climbing, and kayaking.
 Or, simply lay back and soak in the sun.

 ## **Ayutthaya**